Connecticut THC Overview

 • Only individuals 18 years of age and older are allowed to grow marijuana

 • It is illegal to smoke marijuana in state parks, work environments, beach areas, hotels, and within a 25-foot distance of entrances.
 People and rental companies have the liberty to regulate the possession and use of marijuana on their properties.
-Connecticut laws permit setting up designated smoking areas in cities or towns with 50,000 or more residents
+Connecticut laws permit setting up designated smoking areas in cities or towns with 50,000 or residents

 What is the Legal Limit for THC While Driving in Connecticut?